Time and Watermarks in Confluent Cloud for Apache Flink

 Each event has a key, shown as a letter from A to D, and a timestamp.

 The events shown in bold text have already been read.
-The events in gray, to the left of the read position, will be read next.
+The events in gray, to the left of the read position, are read next.

-The events that have already been read are shuffled by key into the window operators, where the events are counted by key for each hour.
+Flink shuffles the events that it has already read by key into the window operators, where it counts the events by key for each hour.

 Because the hour from 1 to 2 o’clock hasn’t been finalized yet, the windows keep track of the counters for that hour.
 There have been two events for key A for that hour, one event for key B, and so on.